Academy of Sciences Malaysia: Activities

 ASM is the national selection body for Malaysian scientists to participate in international programs such as Lindau Nobel Laureate Meetings, and CERN Summer Student Program.
 The Academy is also one of the delivery partners of the Newton-Ungku Omar Fund, the Malaysian branch of the Newton Fund.
 ASM launched the Top Research Scientists Malaysia in 2012 as online database of the nation's scientists.
 It established the Young Scientists Network – Academy of Sciences Malaysia as a platform to promote career in science.
 It conducts the National Science Challenge, an annual science competition for secondary school students where the champions win a chance for a study trip in Stockholm, Sweden and attend the Nobel Prize Ceremony.

 In 2012, ASM began the Inquiry Based Science Education (IBSE) initiative by training IBSE to primary school teachers, developed from the La Main A La Pate (LAMAP) model developed by French Academy of Sciences.

 Since 2015, the Academy is also involved in setting up the country's National STEM Centre as a professional development centre for STEM teachers and lab technicians using IBSE approach.

 Awards

-In 2005, ASM launched the Mahathir Science Award, in honour of Tun Dr Mahathir Mohamad (Malaysia's 4th Prime Minister and an Honorary Fellow of the Academy).
+In 2004, ASM launched the Mahathir Science Award, in honour of Mahathir Mohamad (Malaysia's 4th Prime Minister and an Honorary Fellow of the Academy).
 The award is given for breakthroughs in the fields of Tropical Agriculture, Tropical Architecture & Engineering, Tropical Medicine, and Tropical Natural Resources.
 In 2010, the Mahathir Science Award Foundation (MSAF) was set up to manage and oversee this award.

 Since 2005, ASM is a collaborator of the annual MAKNA Cancer Research Award.
 The research grant by Majlis Kanser Nasional is awarded to young Malaysian researchers.
 Through 2018, a total of 53 researchers have been awarded the grant.